Back to Blog

 Space Reality Check: The Commercial 2950 is 2.1m long x 1m wide.
 In most Singapore homes, that's a significant chunk of your living room.
 Measure twice, buy once.
 The 1750 is slightly smaller but still substantial.

 Noise Levels: Despite being "quiet," treadmills still make noise.
-If you live in a condo with neighbors below, consider mat dampening and avoid late-night runs.
+If you live in a condo with neighbours below, consider mat dampening and avoid late-night runs.
 The NordicTrack motor is actually better than most for noise control.

 Warranty and Service: NordicTrack Singapore support exists but isn't amazing.
 Parts can take 2-3 weeks to arrive.
 Extended warranty might be worth it if you're a heavy user.